rdenadai/raspberry-home-auto/client/README.md

 >
 > $ python -m client.run.camera_run

-- There are shell scripts prepared to be run using systemd:
+- There are shell scripts prepared to be run using systemd (please, look inside systemd folder):
 > $ startup_camera.sh
 >
 > and others... for each service!